Julissa

-Julissa (born Julia Isabel de Llano Macedo; 8 April 1944 in Mexico City, D.F., Mexico) is a Mexican actress, producer and singer.
-She is the daughter of radio and television personality Luis de Llano Palmer and actress Rita Macedo.
-Her children are: Benny Ibarra (a singer, musician, producer and actor) and Alejandro Ibarra (actor and singer); and her brother is a Televisa staff producer, Luis de Llano Macedo.
-She belongs to the so-called Golden Age of Mexican cinema.
+Julia Isabel de Llano Macedo (born 8 April 1944), known professionally as Julissa, is a Mexican actress, producer, and singer.
+She is the daughter of radio and television host Luis de Llano Palmer and actress Rita Macedo.
+Her children include Benny Ibarra, a singer and musician, and Alejandro Ibarra, an actor and singer.
+Her brother, Luis de Llano Macedo, has worked as a producer for Televisa.

 Early life and career

 Music

 At age 14, Julissa began a singing career in a rock group called The Spitfires; it was formed by her brother, Luis.
 She won 2nd place in a radio competition before she was signed to a contract by CBS and she recorded rock albums from 1961 to 1964.
 She recorded a single, Corazón Salvaje / Te Necesito, released on Capitol Records in 1966.
 Julissa gave a new air to the original song "Teacher's Pet" by Doris Day, by reinterpreting it in the song "La favorita del profesor" ("The Teacher's Favorite").